-He was addressing an international conference on voter awareness in the national capital.
+He was addressing an international conference on voter awareness here.

 While as per electoral law, elections can be held six months prior to the end of the term of a House, the term of the House cannot be extended except during proclamation of Emergency.